MethodExists/mongo-driver/README.md

 it find one or many records according with a criteria and fields definition

 ### Params
-  -collection   <string> collection name
+- collection   *string* collection name
-  -query        <object> key/value pair where key is field, and value is the criteria for search -options      <object> key/value pair which can contain:
+- query        *object* key/value pair where key is field, and value is the criteria for search
+- options      *object* key/value pair which can contain:
-    -fields     <object> key/value pair where key is field and value can be 1|true or 0|false -limit      <number> rows limit for querying
+  - fields     *object* key/value pair where key is field and value can be 1|true or 0|false
+  - limit      *number* rows limit for querying
-    -skip       <number> offset, this says from where it is going to retrieve rows.
+  - skip       *number* offset, this says from where it is going to retrieve rows.
-    -sort       <array>  array of arrays, where ['field', 'asc'|'desc'].
+  - sort       *array*  array of arrays, where ['field', 'asc'|'desc'].
 ### Returns
-  -promise of:
-    -<[document]> array of documents that match with query
+- promise of [document] array of documents that match with query

 ### Basic usage
 ```